vikiival/sub0-reset/README.md

 The goal:
 > "I think you could really come up with fun things people can hack on" - Sacha

-## Our activities
+## Challenges

-- Pallets and Contracts
+As you may observe there are multiple challenges you can hack on; starting from simple to more advanced

+### First steps

+Never played with Polkadot before?
+Good opportunity to try read/write:
   - Standards
   - Multicall

-- Account Abstraction
+### Warm up

 - Proxies
+- Pallets and Contracts

+### Pump it up

+- ERC-721ink!

 ## Dev